pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/adding-a-platform-provider.md

         credentialsFile: {PATH_TO_THE_SERVICE_ACCOUNT_FILE}
 ```

-See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#cloudprovidercloudrunconfig) for the full configuration.
+See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#platformprovidercloudrunconfig) for the full configuration.

-### Configuring Lambda cloud provider
+### Configuring Lambda platform provider

 Adding a Lambda provider requires the region name where Lambda service is running.